 COTTERILL, Thomas. b.
 Cannock, Staffordshire, 4 December 1779; d.
 Sheffield, 29 December 1823.
 He was educated locally, at the Free School, Birmingham, and at St John’s College, Cambridge (BA 1801, MA 1805), of which he became a Fellow.
 He took Holy Orders, becoming curate of Tutbury, Staffordshire (1803), and incumbent of Lane End, Staffordshire (1808-17).
 He moved to Sheffield in 1817, becoming perpetual curate of St Paul’s church until his death.
 At Sheffield he met James Montgomery*, who assisted him in preparing the eighth (1819) and ninth (1820) editions of his celebrated hymnbook.

-Cotterill’s first attempt to compile a hymnbook was A Selection of Psalms and Hymns, for Public and...
+It is possible that Cotterill’s first attempt to compile a hymnbook was A Selection of Psalms and...

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.